 The menu operation is fairly straightforward, but it doesn’t provide an endless variety of color adjustment options.
 If you’re the type of person who can’t wait to launch into color adjustments, you may be disappointed with the relatively limited amount of adjustable settings.
 But you can still toggle between several preset color modes, each having palpable impact on the visual quality of what you’re watching, and each appropriate to a different type of media.

 Another thing that’s easy to like about this projector is how it’s fairly simple to setup and adjust the screen.
 The ELEPHAS 2018 Upgraded Version Projector provides a native 720p projection, meaning a 1280 x 800-pixel resolution.
 Screen size can be pushed between 44 to 200-inches.

 The quality of any resolution will get thinner as you spread it out.
 Adjusting larger or smaller than that works well because even as you approach the 200-inch limit, you’re essentially still hanging around the quality of analogue broadcast television.
 However, the optimal viewing distance for the ELEPHAS 2018 Upgraded Version Projector is actually about ten feet away, with the screen set to 98” sizing.

-For people interested in movies, another thing to keep in mind is your image is projected in 4:3 aspect ratio, more commonly written as 16:9.
+For people interested in movies, another thing to keep in mind is your image is projected in 4:3 aspect ratio.
 That’s the standard aspect ratio for most types of media.
 It’s not an ultrawide aspect ratio, so content played with that aspect ratio yields black-bars along the top and bottom of the screen.